fmalina/revisions-blocl/activism/theindustriesoffuture.md

 much money people owe them.
 At heart, that’s a data problem.

-Banks and hospitals are the only places in the world where you walk into them and you don’t know what they sell.
+Banks and hospitals are the only places in the world where you walk into them and you don't know what they sell.
 There is no list of products.
 There is no list of prices.

 What banks do—storing value, moving value, and pricing risk—those are all the